LieBtrau/MegawattKS_Radio_Design_101/detector/TR_lold_detector.md

   <figcaption>Demodulated output from S-curve with D3 and D4 = 1N4148 : f=10.688 MHz, fdev = 60 kHz, fm = 1 kHz, input amplitude is 300 mVrms</figcaption>
 </figure>

+The sweep time has no effect on the shape of the S-curve.

 #### Trying wider bandwidth resonators